tomjoht/tomjoht.github.io/_posts/2019/7/2019-07-09-single-sourcing-data-into-table-templates-jekyll.md

 - jekyll
 keywords:
 bitlink: https://idratherbewriting.site/tablesjekyll
-summary: "Jekyll lets you separate out your data from your presentation layer.
+description: "Jekyll lets you separate out your data from your presentation layer.
 You can store your data in a YAML file and then populate the data into templates as desired, passing parameters into includes.
 In this post, I describe my process for creating tables where I might re-use the same definitions in various places in the docs."
 ---

 ## Introduction